ianhaddock/motorsort/README.md

 * Sorts motorsport files by race series, weekend, and session (including sprint weekends).
 * Reformats file names to the PLEX compatible, [Absolute-Series-Scanner][024] convention.
 * Hardlinks source files into race series, race weekend directories to save drive space (with an option to copy if you prefer).
-* Generates dynamic poster images with event name, track map, and season event number.
+* Generates dynamic poster images with event name, country flag, track map, and season event number.

 MotorSort was created to automate my least favorite part of curating a Plex media library.